atrium — Docs

 • Ultra-compact — the tightest rows, fitting the most agents on screen.

 Set under Settings → Activity → Density.
-Stored per-workspace.
+Stored per-project.

 Tab layout diagrams